Eco-Friendly Cleaning

 -

 The Reality: While derived from citrus peels, industrial-grade D-Limonene is a potent skin irritant and a respiratory trigger.
-It can also react with ozone in your home to form formaldehyde (yes, the embalming fluid).

 -